tahaShaheen/Doxyfiles/README.md

 Just rename the file you need to "Doxyfile" without any extension.
 Open up CMD and run "doxygen Doxyfile"

-You'll get two folders: HTML and LATEX.
-They'll be in the same directory as the Doxyfile and the code.
+You'll get two documentation folders: HTML and LATEX.
+They'll be in a folder called doxygen_documentation.